PatrickMaiyer/Portapack_Wiki/Recon.md

 In that mode you have a single range as an input list, and an output file.

-# Color features for the wait / lock wait values
+# Color meaning for wait/lock_wait values
 * white => okay
 * yellow => may experience trouble on some situations
 * red => nearly unusable

+## Wait/lock Coloring conditions:

-* if lock wait is > 2 * (match_duration x nb_match) => white, normal
+* if lock wait is > 2 * (lock_duration x nb_locks) => wait is in white, everything should be normal
-* if lock wait >=  (match_duration x nb_match) &&  lock wait < (match_duration x nb_match) => yellow may experience trouble on some situations
+* if lock wait >=  (lock_duration x nb_locks) &&  lock wait < (lock_duration x nb_locks) => wait value is in yellow, you may experience trouble on some situations
-* if lock wait < (match_duration x nb_match)  => red nearly unusable
+* if lock wait < (lock_duration x nb_locks)  => wait value is in red, nearly unusable
-* if wait it > 0 it's the time we are staying on a matching freq before skipping => white
+* if wait it > 0 it's the time we are staying on a matching freq before skipping => wait value is in white
 * if wait < 0 it's the time we are waiting for new activity before skipping.
-Any new activity (db>squelch) is resetting the timer to 'abs(wait)' => green
+Any new activity (db>squelch) is resetting the timer to 'abs(wait)' => wait value is in green
 * if wait == 0 it's recon mode.
 No wait after match.
 No audio start/stop.
-Matching freqs are auto saved according to the option in OPT => blue
+Matching freqs are auto saved according to the option in OPT => wait value is in blue

-# Color features for main freq
+# Color meaning for main freq
 * white => pause / reading signal
-* yellow => got a match, trying to achieve a full lock
+* yellow => got a lock, trying to achieve a match (when we have nb_locks counted during lock_wait, continuously or sparsely)
-* green => during a search : locked , during a pause: current freq is matching squelch level
+* green => during a search : locked , during a pause: current freq is matching squelch level and nb_locks have been reached

-# Wait (after lock) modes
+# Wait modes
+* wait is the timer started after a matched frequency
 * wait > 0 : after a lock stay on freq for 'wait' msecs before skipping to next
 * wait == 0 => immediately leave freq after a lock.
-Use in conjonction of autosave match option to make a quick map of matching frequencies
+Use in conjonction of autosave option to make a quick map of matching frequencies
-* wait < 0 : after a lock stay on freq for 'wait' msecs before skipping to next, each new (db>squelch) match reset the counter to 'wait'
+* wait < 0 : after a lock stay on freq for 'wait' msecs before skipping to next, each new lock (db>squelch) reset the counter to 'wait'

-# Match counts
+# Lock counts
-Match count is reset to 0 after using one of the following buttons:
+Lock count is reset to 0 after using one of the following buttons:

 * PAUSE
 * FW,RW